 And there it is.

-Hoxx is stating that your information is not safe on their server.
-They can and will turn anything you do or say over to the government or law enforcement if they deem it necessary.
+Hoxx clearly states that your information is not safe on their server.
+They can and will turn over your data to government or law enforcement if they deem it necessary.

-2. U.S. Jurisdiction Means Original 5 Eyes Alliance Member
+2. U.S. Jurisdiction Means Five Eyes Alliance Member

 VPN1 LLC, the parent company of Hoxx VPN, is located in the United States.

 The United States is a member of the 5 Eyes surveillance alliance.
-So in addition to the CIA and FBI keeping your personal data on record, they’re also going to share it with Canada, the United Kingdom, Australia, and New Zealand.
+This means in addition to U.S. intelligence agencies keeping your personal data on record, they’re also potentially sharing it with Canada, the United Kingdom, Australia, and New Zealand.

 (Photo Credit: pbs.org)